HI6Cypher/HI6ToolKit/README.md

 # HI6ToolKit :|
 This script provides PacketSniffer that captures and analyzes the incoming packets(ICMP, IGMP, TCP, UDP).
-The sniffed data can be saved to a file for further analysis. it provides functionality for launching DoS attacks, it supports SYN flood(Exception*), HTTP, UDP and The DoS attacks can be customized with parameters such as the target host, port, rate, and packet size. it provides emailing tools like send email to list of targets(mass emailing) The network listener allows you to monitor and log incoming data from network connections
+The sniffed data can be saved to a file for further analysis. it provides functionality for launching DoS attacks, it supports SYN flood(Exception*) and UDP and The DoS attacks can be customized with parameters such as the target host, port, rate, and packet size. it provides emailing tools like send email to list of targets(mass emailing) The network listener allows you to monitor and log incoming data from network connections